B.Sc. Oriental Medicine, A.Sc. Social & Behavioral Sciences

-Shizumi is co-owner of the Hikari Ryuza Center, where a group of doctors and professionals specialize in health and wellness coaching, nutrition, martial arts fitness, and holistic healing with the ancient Japanese healing art Seifukujitsu.
+Shizumi Crimi is co-owner of the Hikari Ryuza Center, where a group of doctors and professionals specialize in health and wellness coaching, nutrition, martial arts and holistic healing with the ancient Japanese healing art Seifukujitsu.
 She is the head health and wellness coach at the Center, helping clients lose weight, get in better shape and improve their dietary and lifestyle habits.
 She attended the Health Coaching Program from the Institute of Integrative Nutrition, where she studied over 100 dietary theories, practical lifestyle management techniques, and learned innovative coaching methods with some of the worlds leading health and wellness experts, such as Deepak Chopra, Dr. David Katz, Director of Yale University’s Prevention Research Center, Dr. Walter Willett, Chair of Nutrition at Harvard University, and many other medical professionals at the top of their field.
-In addition, she is a certified Seifukujitsu practitioner, and has a Bachelor in Oriental Medicine and an Associate in Social and Behavioral Science.
+In addition, she is a certified Seifukujitsu practitioner, and has a Bachelors in Oriental Medicine and an Associates in Social and Behavioral Science.

-Co-Owner and Teacher, Hikari Ryuza Center®
+Co-Owner/Teacher, Hikari Ryuza Center®

-Shichidan (7th Degree) Hikari Ryuza Bujutsu®
+Kudan (9th Deg.)
+Hikari Ryuza Bujutsu®

-Lakan-Isa (1st Degree) Senkotiros Arnis
+Lakan-Isa (1st Deg.)
+Senkotiros Arnis